 The data compiled, including Task I and Task II as well as the number of fishing vessels have been routinely reported to the ICCAT Secretariat by the Bureau of Fisheries (BOF), Ministry of Agriculture of the People's Republic of China.
-The PRC has carried out a national scientific observer program for the tuna fishery in ICCAT waters since 2001.
-One observer has been dispatched on board one Chinese Atlantic tuna longline fishing vessel covering the area of $6^{\circ}13'N \sim 14^{\circ}15'N$, $30^{\circ}51'W\sim35^{\circ}36'W$ since November, 2009.
+The People's Republic of China has carried out a national scientific observer program for the tuna fishery in ICCAT waters since 2001.
+One observer has been dispatched on board one Chinese Atlantic tuna longline fishing vessel covering the area of 6°13'N~14°15'N, 30°51'W~35°36'W since November, 2009.
 Data of target species and non-target species (sharks, sea turtles, especially) were collected during the observation.

-In terms of implementation of the relevant ICCAT conservation and management measures, BOF requires all fishing companies operating in the Atlantic Ocean to report their fisheries data on a monthly basis to the Branch of Distant Water Fisheries of China Fisheries Association and the Tuna Technical Working Group in order to comply with the catch limits.
-BOF has established a fishing vessel management system, including the issuance of licenses to all the approved Chinese fishing vessels operating on the high seas of world oceans.
+In terms of implementation of the relevant ICCAT conservation and management measures, the BOF requires all fishing companies operating in the Atlantic Ocean to report their fisheries data on a monthly basis to the Branch of Distant Water Fisheries of China Fisheries Association and the Tuna Technical Working Group in order to comply with the catch limits.
+The BOF has established a fishing vessel management system, including the issuance of licenses to all the approved Chinese fishing vessels operating on the high seas of world oceans.
 The Chinese high seas tuna fishing fleet has been required to be equipped with a VMS system since October 1, 2006.
-BOF has strictly followed the National Observer Program and the ICCAT Regional Observer Program for transshipment at sea.
+The BOF has strictly followed the National Observer Program and the ICCAT Regional Observer Program for transshipment at sea.